Ephesians 5

 11And have no fellowship with the unfruitful works of darkness, but rather reprove them.
 12For it is a shame even to speak of those things which are done of them in secret.

-Paul is not saying avoid all people who sin.
-He is saying: do not participate in their habits.
+Paul is saying: do not participate in the habits of darkness.
 Do not normalize them.
 Do not act as though the works of darkness are neutral.
 Friendship with darkness is enmity with God (James 4:4).

-To "reprove" means to bring light to.
-Not to shame or dominate, but to expose.
-When you see something evil, the Christian response is neither to hide nor to rage - it is to bring it into light, to name it truthfully, and trust God with the outcome.
+To "reprove" means to bring light to - to expose what is evil by speaking truthfully about it.
+When you see something evil, the Christian response is to bring it into light and trust God with the outcome.

 13But all things that are reproved are made manifest by the light: for whatsoever doth make manifest is light.
 14Wherefore he saith, Awake thou that sleepest, and arise from the dead, and Christ shall give thee light.

-This is how light works: it does not destroy darkness.
-It reveals it.
-When you bring light into a room, the room is simply seen as it is.
+This is how light works: when you bring light into a room, the room is simply seen as it is - revealed.
 The unrepented evil in your life will eventually be brought to light - either by repentance now, or by God's judgment later.
 Better to be found in the light while there is still time to turn.

 Paul is quoting something ancient - whether Isaiah, the Psalms, or a hymn we no longer have.
 "Awake thou that sleepest, and arise from the dead" is a call to resurrection.
 It is a call to come back to life.
 The deadness you feel - that numbness, that going through the motions - is not your final state.